-The information contained in this booklet is provided as an outline for students, parents and teachers for the Preliminary Courses offered in 2022.
+The information contained in this booklet is provided as an outline for students, parents and teachers for the Preliminary Courses offered in 2023.
 Students will be given more specific information regarding the assessment procedures in each course from their class teachers.
-General information and assistance with the school's assessment program can be obtained from Ms Vine or Mr White.
+General information and assistance with the school's assessment program can be obtained from Mr White.